Advert

 The Western Cape Government has applied to rezone and redevelop the 13-hectare, publicly owned Oude Molen Precinct in Pinelands.

-However, a major legal roadblock has emerged: On 10 June 2026, Heritage Western Cape’s Appeals Committee officially dismissed the applicant’s appeal and upheld the outright refusal of the Heritage Impact Assessment (HIA).
-The statutory committee confirmed that the government’s HIA fundamentally fails to comply with section 38(3) of the National Heritage Resources Act (NHRA).
+The Statutory Roadblock: On 10 June 2026, Heritage Western Cape’s Appeals Committee officially dismissed the applicant’s appeal and upheld the outright refusal of the Heritage Impact Assessment (HIA), confirming it fails to comply with Section 38(3) of the National Heritage Resources Act (NHRA).
+Despite the heritage authorization standing rejected, the City of Cape Town is pushing forward with the land-use application anyway.
+Public comments close on 30 June 2026.

 click the link for more info, or scroll down to have your say